mnoble/forge.py/README.rst

 Defining Factories
 ++++++++++++++++++

 We'll use the ``user.py`` factory from above for example.
 There are two ways to define a factory.
-The first is just a normal method call to :func:`forge.Forge.define`:
+The first is just a normal method call to ``Forge.define``:
 ::
     # project/test/factories/user.py